p4lang/behavioral-model/docs/JSON_format.md

   - `next_node`: the name of the next control flow node to execute (can be a table, a conditional or another action call like this one), or null if this is the last node in the pipeline

+Note 1: p4c has never created JSON files with `action_calls` in them.
+Instead, for any call to action `a` within the body of a control, the compiler converts that call into applying a "dummy table" that has the same effect.
+A dummy table is one synthesized by the compiler.
+A dummy table is not visible to the control plane, has no key fields, and thus can never have table entries added to it, and will always get a miss every time it is applied, and execute its default action.
+A dummy table has a const default action that is equal to the action `a` in the original source code that it is replacing.

 The `match_type` for the table needs to follow the following rules:
 - If one match field is `range`, the table `match_type` has to be `range`